 Plate 177.
 Location of former memorial plaque to Private Wasson.
 The plaque was transferred to Cootamundra Methodist Church when the Wallendbeen Church closed.

 Plate 178.
-Location of former memorial plaque to Private Wasson.
+Location of former memorial plaque to Plate 179.
+Dust, mould and bird droppings.
+Private Wasson.
 The plaque was transferred to Cootamundra Methodist Church when the Wallendbeen Church closed.